Troglodytae: Greco-Roman period

-The earlier references allude to Trogodytes (without the l), evidently derived from Greek trōglē, cave and dytes, divers.
+In the Periplus of the Erythraean Sea the name Troglodytica refers to the native people in the region of Berenice Troglodytica, as "Troglodytai" or "cave dwellers".
+Although the name is attested by several ancient writers, the more ancient Ptolemaic inscriptions read Trogodytai, which Huntingford (1980)[6] speculated could be derived from the same root as Tuareg.
+It is possible that later copyists confused this name with the more common term Troglodytai.

 In Herodotus

 Herodotus referred to the Troglodytae in his Histories as being a people hunted by the Garamantes in Libya.
 He said that the Troglodytae were the swiftest runners of all humans known and that they ate snakes, lizards, and other reptiles.
 He also stated that their language was unlike any known to him, and sounded like the screeching of bats.
 Alice Werner (1913) believed (in passing) that this was a clear allusion to the early Khoisan, indigenous inhabitants of Southern Africa, because their languages contain distinctive click sounds.

 In Aristotle

 According to Aristotle (Hist.
 An. viii.
 12) a dwarfish race of Troglodytes dwelt on the upper course of the Nile, who possessed horses and were in his opinion the Pygmies of fable.

 In Diodorus

 In ancient writing, apparently the best known of the African cave-dwellers were the inhabitants of the "Troglodyte country" (Τρωγλοδυτική) on the coast of the Red Sea, as far north as the Greek port of Berenice, of whom an account was preserved by Diodorus Siculus from Agatharchides of Cnidus, and by Artemidorus Ephesius in Strabo.
 They were a pastoral people, living entirely on the flesh of their herds, or, in the season of fresh pasture, on mingled milk and blood.